precurse/flacthis/README.md

 flacthis
 ========

-To clone a flac directory structure into an idential mp3-converted structure.
+To clone a FLAC lossless audio directory structure, turning it into an mp3-converted structure.

-Written in Python2
+NOTE: No files or directories will ever be deleted.
+Only new directories and files can be created.

-Prerequestites:
+Prerequisites:

 	- Lame

 	- FLAC

 	- Mutagen Python library (used for tagging)

 	- Python2